lab1092/blender-manual_ja/manual/physics/soft_body/collisions.rst

 Self Collision
 **************

-:guilabel:`Self Collision` is working only if you have activated :guilabel:`Use Edges`.
+*Self Collision* is working only if you have activated *Use Edges*.

 When enabled,
 allows you to control how Blender will prevent the Soft Body from intersecting with itself.